-- The opportunity to work on a huge range of permit applications varying in industry type, size and complexity no two sites are ever the same. - As part of your team you play a vital role in permitting variations to water company permits, which include extra monitoring to allow us to assess frequency and duration of storm discharges to surface waters.
-This is important as it enables the EA to better understand and regulate polluting discharges to the environment. - A continual and varied development programme to help you constantly grow your knowledge and skills see the Training & Development section. - Working with operators to make environmental improvements on site e.g. increasing stack height to reduce air emissions, cleaning up contaminated land, reducing use of raw materials or improving water quality through better treatment. - Whilst your job is office based, you get the occasional opportunity to go on a site visit with your colleagues who regulate a site.
+- The opportunity to work on a huge range of permit applications varying in industry type, size and complexity no two sites are ever the same. - A continual and varied development programme to help you constantly grow your knowledge and skills see the Training & Development section. - Working with operators to make environmental improvements on site. - Whilst your job is office based, you get the occasional opportunity to go on a site visit with your colleagues who regulate a site.
 This gives you an invaluable insight into how the site operates and helps you to issue a robust permit. - Undertaking periodic permit reviews to ensure that all operators continue to meet the latest and strictest environmental standards.